Consent

 Specific – to the sexual act. i.e. yes to vaginal but no to oral.

-Check out the Make No Doubt campaign
+Check out the Consent Can't Wait campaign

 • Ask for it to be deleted.